Adaptive High-Level Tight Control of Prostate Cancer: A Path from From Terminal Disease to Chronic Condition: Introduction

-Within the prostate gland, prostate tissue cells are sensitive to male androgens, serving as key regulators of cell death and growth in the tissue \cite{androgens}.
+Within the prostate gland, prostate tissue cells are sensitive to male androgens {(i.e. male sex hormones such as testosterone that regulate cell growth and death in the tissue)}, serving as key regulators of cell death and growth in the tissue \cite{androgens}.
 In a healthy state, the growth and death rates of prostate tissue cells are controlled by androgen levels, ensuring glandular balance.
 In contrast, prostate cancer cells disregard these androgen controls and continue to grow.
-Hormone deprivation therapy targets androgen-dependent prostate cells by cutting off the supply of androgen growth hormones to limit their growth \cite{deprivation}.
+Hormone deprivation therapy{, a treatment strategy that lowers or blocks androgen signaling,} targets androgen-dependent prostate cells by cutting off the supply of androgen growth hormones to limit their growth \cite{deprivation}.
 However, prostate cancer cells can acquire resistance to this treatment, enabling them to proliferate even in the absence of these hormones.
 Such resistant cells may (1) preexist within the prostate tumor prior to initial therapy due to genetic or epigenetic diversity \cite{turke2010preexistence,bhang2015studying,sottoriva2015big}, or (2) emerge as {\em de novo} resistant cells through natural selection \cite{fitzgerald2017stress,hoffmann2000environmental,hata2016tumor,ramirez2016diverse}.

 The two distinct cell types, which are sensitive (+) or resistant (-) to androgens, can compete within a shared environment, creating a scenario similar to a resource game \cite{resource_game_theory}.
 Although the overall carrying capacity is dictated by the maximum number of cells that can occupy a particular environment, the proportion of androgen-sensitive and -resistant cells may vary on the basis of their competitive interactions.